When I say your voice, I mean a lot more than the words you say.

 Your voice is your connection to your true self.
 A term I really like.
 That state where you are being true to yourself at its core and you are not being directed by external stresses.

-Yoga philosophy sees our voice being effected by the 5th chakra.
+Yoga philosophy sees our voice being affected by the fifth chakra.
 The throat chakra, the Vishuddha.
 A blue energy.
 We are looking to have each chakra in balance.

 In particular to us chefs I am interested in how this means we communicate.